 Stochastic is a commonly used tool to identify flat zones.
 It generates reliable entry signals, allowing traders to successfully trade pullbacks.
 Unfortunately, due to its lagging signals, Stochastic is no good at detecting when a price leaves a consolidation zone.

-iVAR is another smart tool for identifying flat and trending markets.
+Ivar is another smart tool for identifying flat and trending markets.
 Plus, it’s very easy to read.
-If the iVAR line is above 0.5, there is a trend in the market.
-If the iVAR line is below 0.5, a price is moving sideways.
-A word of advice: be sure to pair iVAR with an oscillator for more reliable signals.
+If the Ivar line is above 0.5, there is a trend in the market.
+If the Ivar line is below 0.5, the price is moving sideways.
+A word of advice: be sure to pair Ivar with an oscillator for more reliable signals.

 Breakout strategy (Canadian dollar)